What is a Hostel? A Beginner’s Guide to Backpacker Hostels

 What you need to know about using hostel kitchens

 The number one rule of using hostel kitchens is that you need to label your food.
-Most hostel will provide stickers and have a sign telling you what to write.
+Most hostels will provide stickers and have a sign telling you what to write.
 It’s usually your name, room number and departure date.
-Common practice is to put your chilled food together in a plastic bag and label the plastic bag.
+A common practice is to put your chilled food together in a plastic bag and label the plastic bag.
 There will be a separate food storage area for food that can be left at room temperature.
 Label this food in a bag too.

 The second rule of hostel kitchens is to wash up, dry and put away your dishes after you have used them.